isaiahsimeone/SimsRustBot/README.md

 - rust_plus_api.py should be able to translate names to steam IDs

+## Need to:
+- Modify BUS to allow a caller to await a response
+- Put config and database on the BUS
+- Make the bigger classes in rustplus their own service in a thread like MapPoller and TeamPoller.
+We can still use the rustplus bus probably

 Next:
 - put ConfigManager and Database on the bus
 - Capture player x,y when they pair a device - Then, we know where their base probably is